nilton61/Choreography/examples/hierarchical_state_machine/readme.md

 # Example: Hierarchical State machine

+## Context
+It is often teh case that state mechines need to be organised in several ways.
+We need to run several machines in parallel independent of each other or we need to run them in a hierarchical fashion where only specific sub states are active at any one given time controlled by the states of a higher level state machine.
+This example tries to illustrate this with an Arduiono Nano on a keyestudio lab board.
+This lab board has several switches, leds, displays and other I/O facilities easily configured by jump wires

+## State machine

 In this example we are showing how Choreography can be used to implement hierarchical state machines.
 We have a main state machine with 3 states: forth, back, backAndForth.
 Each of the main states shows a diffrent pattern of blinking leds.
 Each of these patterns is a state machine of its own.
 The following diagram explains this:

 ```mermaid